developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 date: 2024-05-27
 description: >-
   How to fetch access token in Azure VM using assigned identity.
-How to create AWS IAM Role trust relationship with Azure AD to list S3 buckets.
+How to create AWS IAM Role trust relationship with Azure Active Directory to list S3 buckets.
 categories:
   - AWS
   - Azure